-Gong fu comes with investing time and effort into training and following the correct method to achieve the desired result.
+Gongfu comes with investing time and effort into training and following the correct method to achieve the desired result.
 If we want to go to Sydney from Canberra, it is not desirable to go to Melbourne first, even if the road is better.
 We need to go the direct route, straight to Sydney.
 Learning a trade or becoming a good doctor requires a good teacher and method plus time and effort.
-Gong fu is an accumulation of skill.
+Gongfu is an accumulation of skill.
 It takes time to change the body and mind from an uncooperative partner to a willing one.
 When we start our training in Tai Chi or Wu Dao Gong, we become more aware of our weaknesses.
 We might feel unhealthy, uncoordinated and stiff.
 These are precisely the reasons that we need training.
 By practising the correct methods, we begin to reshape our mind and body.
-Being able to transform ourselves is the great benefit that these arts offer.
-Once you begin, you are on the journey, that is, the process of change in accordance with the principles and methods of training.
+Being able to transform ourselves is a great benefit that these arts offer.
+Once you begin, you are on the journey, that is, the process of change by the principles and methods of training.

-what was required, no matter which form he was practising.
+what was required, no matter which forms he was practising.

 In our Wu Dao Gong system, we spend a great deal of time laying a solid foundation.
 Tai Chi students who also train in Wu Dao Gong have found that their understanding and practice of Tai Chi has improved greatly.
 One student, who has just turned seventy and has only been training Wu Dao Gong for 4 terms, is now much stronger.
 Recently, she demonstrated her punch to the Tai Chi class.
 Everyone was amazed at her power and coordination.
 This skill is a great testimony to the importance of building a solid foundation.
 You cannot fake power and strength which comes from correct practice over time.
 This is the beginning of the development of gong fu.

-In order to build this foundation, we need to develop leg strength, power, relaxation, coordination, joint strength and calmness of mind.
+To build this foundation, we need to develop leg strength, power, relaxation, coordination, joint strength and calmness of mind.
 In Tai Chi, we have many techniques to achieve this.
 The relaxation practices (fa soong gong such as Balancing Yin Yang and the Hun Yuan Qigong) help the mind to calm down and the body to eliminate tension.
-The silk reeling exercises (chan si gong such as Spinning Arm) develop flexible joints and whole body coordination.
-Push hands trains sensitivity and ward off power.
-Fa jin teaches the release of whole body power.
+The silk reeling exercises (chan si gong such as Spinning Arm) develop flexible joints and whole-body coordination.
+Push hands train sensitivity and ward off the power.
+Fa jin teaches the release of whole-body power.

 In the Wu Dao Gong system, we use punching methods to develop power and coordination.
 We also have simple forms to address weaknesses in the body, such as arm and leg coordination and postural alignment.
 We practise standing meditation, such as San Ti, to build correct alignment, adjust our strength, lower our qi, as well as developing our power of concentration.
 We also use various techniques to train the legs and strengthen the whole body.
 All these methods enable the mind and body to become strong but not tense, calm but not sluggish.
 In other words, we could say that the training liberates the mind and body and gives us the power to change.